Rachel Cole: Return

 After the Punisher escapes from a Costa Rican prison, he calls Rachel (who he refers to as "the one person I can still trust") to give him a lift back to the United States.
 When the Punisher expresses doubts about continuing his mission, Rachel inspires him to keep going, and the two drive back to Los Angeles.
 Once in the city, the Punisher has Rachel drop him off at the home of his current weapons supplier, a military armory officer named Tuggs.

 When Black Widow puts out a call for backup to help her and the Punisher combat Baron Zemo and Mayor Wilson Fisk, the only heroes who bother to respond are Rachel, Night Thrasher, and Moon Knight.
 Rachel is captured by Zemo and Jigsaw during a battle with the Thunderbolts, but is rescued by the Punisher, who is forced to non-fatally shoot through Rachel to get to Zemo.

 In other media

 Rachel Cole appears as an "enhanced costume" for the Punisher in Marvel Heroes, voiced by Kimberly Brooks.
+She is a playable character in Marvel Strike Force.